Safety Gear Evolution: From Playing Fields to Race Tracks

 • Moisture-wicking materials: Athletic wear featured moisture-wicking capabilities that kept athletes dry and cool, preventing fatigue.

-• The Prime of Shoes: Good footwear had shock absorption and support for the ankle, preventing injuries.
+• The Prime of Shoes: Good footwear provides shock absorption and ankle support, preventing injuries.

 Advances were rooted in sports science, which fused biomechanics, material engineering and medical research to produce for athletes not just protective gear but also performance-enhancing equipment.